-A breast abscess is a painful lump in the breast tissue, this is one of the most serious breastfeeding problems, but is also very rare, occurring in only about 6% of all breastfeeding mothers that develop mastitis and/or recurrent plugged ducts condition.
+A breast abscess is a painful lump in the breast tissue.
+This is one of the most serious breastfeeding problems, but is also very rare, occurring in only about 6% of all breastfeeding mothers who develop mastitis and recurrent plugged ducts.

 A woman who has bouts of recurrent mastitis is more at risk.
 To prevent an abscess, mothers need to treat mastitis quickly and efficiently when it appears.

 A clinical examination is needed to diagnose if a breast abscess is present.
 Here are the symptoms of mastitis to look out for.

 Your body will try to eliminate the infection by forming a hard tissue breast mass in the infected area.
 Because a mother has breasts that are full of milk, the infection will continue to get worse if she is not treated.

 The result, if not treated, is a mother who experiences tremendously painful, swollen breasts combined with a fever and other flu-like symptoms.

 - The lump is red.

 - The lump feels hot to the touch.

 - Mom has a high temperature and other flu-like symptoms.

 - The lump does not disappear after antibiotics have been taken.